intergalacticmule/sales-data-solution/README.md

 We will also be installing and setting up dbt on our Docker image in this section, but we will not be using it just yet.

 Please refer to [Workflow Orchestration](./02_workflow_orchestration/README.md) for a detailed explanation of the work performed, and how to reproduce it.

+## Data Warehouse

+Here we will use dbt and BigQuery for our data transformation and warehousing needs.